nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

     ![image](./_static/environment_business_unit.png)

-1. In the end, a notification pops confirming that Power Apps is linked with our client application successfully.
+1. In the end, a notification pops up confirming that Power Apps is linked with our client application successfully.

 ![image](./_static/environment_app_user_successfull.png)

 ## Dynamics 365 Sales and Business Central integration setup

-Dynamics 365 Sales enables salespeople to build strong relationships with their customers, take action based on analytics, and close deals faster.
-Use Dynamics 365 Sales to track your accounts and contacts and analyze sales.
-It also allows you to create marketing lists and campaigns, and even track service cases associated with specific accounts.
+The Microsoft Dynamics 365 plugin by nopCommerce supports synchronization with two main Dynamics 365 applications - Business Central and Sales.
+Dynamics 365 Business Central is a complete ERP solution for managing finances, operations, and inventory.
+Dynamics 365 Sales is a CRM solution that offers sales process automation, customer behavior insights, and sales performance tracking.

 ![image](./_static/sales_hub.png)